 Please note that these examples assume you have the necessary permissions and have set up the required authentication for interacting with BigQuery.

-GCS acts as a staging area for BigQuery, so when you are using Command-Line to upload to BigQuery, your data will be stored in an intermediate table.
-The data in the intermediate table will need to be updated for the effect to be shown in the target table.
+GCS (Google Cloud Storage) acts as a staging area for BigQuery.
+When using the command line to upload data to BigQuery, the data is first stored in an intermediate table.
+For the changes to reflect in the target table, the data in the intermediate table must be updated.

 There are two ways to update the target table in BigQuery.